frbelli/ClaudeSkills/Sound Design/references/synths/Elektron-Digitone-II-Complete-Reference.md

 - Drum machine receives sync and transport.
 - Use Fill Mode and Temporary Reload for variation control.

+> [!TIP]
-> Tip: Overbridge users can record all eight audio channels plus stereo FX returns for full multitrack sessions.
+> > Tip: Overbridge users can record all eight audio channels plus stereo FX returns for full multitrack sessions.

 ---
 ## Performance Features